Real-hackbard/OpenGL-Vertex-Calculator/README.md

 * [Vertex Array Object](https://en.wikipedia.org/wiki/Vertex_(computer_graphics)) (VAO): An object that stores the configuration of vertex attribute pointers.
 It essentially bundles together the VBOs and their associated state for rendering.
 This object acts as a container for all the state needed to manage vertex data.
 A VAO stores references to one or more VBOs and an EBO, along with the layout of the vertex attributes (e.g., how the data is structured within the buffer).
 By binding a VAO, you can quickly switch between different mesh configurations without re-specifying all the vertex attributes individually.
     * A VAO is generated with ```glGenVertexArray``` and activated with ```glBindVertexArray```.
     * Once a VAO is bound, subsequent calls to glVertexAttribPointer and glEnableVertexAttribArray will be recorded within that VAO.
-* Index Buffer Object (IBO): An optional buffer that contains the indices of the vertices to be drawn, specifying the order in which the GPU should use the vertices from the VBO.
+* [Index Buffer Object](https://en.wikipedia.org/wiki/Vertex_buffer_object) (IBO): An optional buffer that contains the indices of the vertices to be drawn, specifying the order in which the GPU should use the vertices from the VBO.
     * This is useful for drawing complex shapes with fewer vertices and for using shared vertices.
     * An IBO is bound to ```GL_ELEMENT_ARRAY_BUFFER```.
-* Vertex Attributes: Individual pieces of data within a vertex, such as \(x,y,z\) coordinates, normal vectors, or RGBA color values.
+* [Vertex Attributes](https://wikis.khronos.org/opengl/Vertex_Specification): Individual pieces of data within a vertex, such as \(x,y,z\) coordinates, normal vectors, or RGBA color values.
+These are the specific pieces of data associated with each vertex.
+In the vertex shader, you define an input variable for each attribute, which can include:
    * Each attribute is associated with a specific index and is configured using ```glVertexAttribPointer```.
    * ```glEnableVertexAttribArray``` must be called to activate each attribute before it can be used by the vertex shader.
- * Vertex Attributes: These are the specific pieces of data associated with each vertex.
-In the vertex shader, you define an input variable for each attribute, which can include:
     * Position: The 3D coordinates (\(x,y,z\)) of the vertex in space.
     * Color: The color (\(r,g,b,a\)) of the vertex.
     * Normal: A 3D vector used for lighting calculations to determine which way a surface is facing.